karen portrait circle

 These two hills rise almost 1000 feet above the City and sit just about in its geographical center.

-Twin Peaks San Francisco city viewView of San Francisco, Twin Peaks
+Twin Peaks San Francisco city viewView of San Francisco from Twin Peaks

 From the viewing area next to the parking lot at the top, you can see many of San Francisco's landmarks: the Golden Gate Bridge, Bay Bridge, Alcatraz, Transamerica Building, downtown skyscrapers and Market Street.
 Photographs just don't do it justice.